tido64/rainbow/README.md

 ### Building with FMOD Studio

-The default audio backend for desktop builds is currently FMOD Studio.
+The default audio backend for all platforms is currently FMOD Studio.
 If you don't want to use FMOD Studio, run `build.sh` with `-DUSE_FMOD_STUDIO=0` or undefine USE_FMOD_STUDIO in the project file.